microbit-foundation/dev-docs/hardware/reference-design.md

   * programming the KL26 and the nRF51822
 * Modified power supply for more flexible use, standalone regulator
   * drive more components without additional power supply
-  * Use lithium ion polymer batteries as well as AAA (which you shouldn't do on the micro:bit)
+  * Use lithium ion polymer or AAA batteries (neither should be used with the micro:bit)
 * Design available in Eagle, Altium and KiCad formats
 * Coin cell connection and holder option ([but beware the dangers of coin cells to children](http://www.bbc.co.uk/news/health-37410343))